The Eagle May Still be Flying

 And Finally: My Opinion

 As stated, I have had the chance to discuss all aspects of the work in detail with the author.
 I have verified the salient results independently.
-I concur that unless some catastrophic, destructive event overtook the Eagle, there is a good chance that the Eagle is still flying.
+Unless some catastrophic, destructive event overtook the Eagle, there is a good chance that the Eagle is still flying.

 I wholeheartedly agree with Jim’s recommendation to conduct a dedicated radar tracking compain with the aim of relocating the Eagle after more than five decades.
 This would be more than just a technical exercise.
 The societal value of any recoverable artefact associated with the historic Apollo 11 mission cannot be overstated.

 This is not just any spaceship.
 It is the Eagle.
 The ship that landed the first human crew on another celestial body.